abikoye-analytics/Fintech-Transaction-Analysis/README.md

 ## 📈 Key Insights

-* POS Payments generated the highest revenue
-* Certain locations showed higher transaction volumes
-* Transaction success rate remained above 90%, indicating strong system reliability
+The analysis shows that POS payments contribute the highest share of revenue, while certain locations drive transaction volume.
+The system maintains a high success rate (>90%), indicating strong operational performance, with opportunities to reduce transaction failures.

 ---